darklang/dark/docs/eventsV2.md

   %% Presumably someone else is running this, but let's reenqueue this to be safe.
   LockCheck -->|IsLocked| Queue

-  %% We got this too early, so reenqueue it.
-  DelayCheck -->|DelayNotYet| Queue

   %% Drop the notification, we'll reload it upon unpause/unblock RuleCheck -->|RulePaused| End
   RuleCheck -->|RuleBlocked| End